ghazalayobi/data-projects/ai_job_impact/README.md

 ## 🔎 Project Overview
 This project explores how **Artificial Intelligence (AI)** is transforming the global job market across industries and countries.
 Using SQL for **data exploration** and Tableau for **visual storytelling**, I investigated critical questions such as:
 - Which industries will gain or lose the most jobs by 2030?
-- Are high-paying jobs safer from automation?
+- Are high paying jobs safer from automation?
 - How do education, gender diversity, and remote work trends interact with AI’s impact?
 - Which jobs are **“future-proof”** (high pay, low automation risk, increasing demand)?
 - Which jobs act as **“Chameleon Jobs”** (appearing across multiple industries and countries)?